We can help you compare the best commercial mortgage providers via clear information, accurate comparison and through our brokerage service.

 How Does a Commercial Mortgage Work?

-- Borrower will have their credit checked as well as providing 3 years of corporate accounts, details of any liabilities, profiles of all the directors in the business.
+- The borrower will have their credit checked and provide three years of corporate accounts, details of any liabilities, and profiles of all the directors in the business.
 You will also need financial projections.

-- Because there are no set rates in this industry, your rate will not be offered until all of the risk has been assessed.
+- Because there are no set rates in this industry, your rate will not be offered until all the risks have been assessed.

-- Once the loan is agreed you will need to pay monthly instalments, plus any interest if you agreed on a repayment type mortgage.
+- Once the loan is agreed upon, you will need to pay monthly instalments, plus any interest if you agree on a repayment-type mortgage.

-- Your mortgage repayment may be similar or even less than the rent you are currently paying.
+- Your mortgage repayment may be similar to or even less than your current rent.

 - Subletting any free space could generate an extra source of income.

-- Owning your own space gives you a lot more control about how you want it to look.
+- Owning your own space gives you much more control over how you want it to look.